Peppermint Icebox Cupcakes: Homemade chocolate wafer cookies and peppermint whipped cream team up for an incredible holiday cupcake combination.

 How to Make Icebox Cupcakes

 If you’re wondering how to make icebox cupcakes, let me tell you right off the bat that they are incredibly simple.
-Like CRAZY simple to make!
+Like CRAZY simple to make, just like an icebox cake!
 Here are the steps:

 - Whip up some peppermint whipped cream (the recipe for this is below)